okta/okta-sdk-dotnet/README.md

 ## Manual pagination

-Collections can be fetched with manually controlled pagination as in code sample below.
+Collections can be fetched with manually controlled pagination, see the following.

 ```csharp
 var retrievedUsers = new List<IUser>();